Personal note from the Clinical Director of LCIAD: Please read carefully:

 • Where a guarantee has not been given in the treatment planning letter for a specific reason or for a specific item or items of treatment.
 The reasons for this will be given in the dental report.

-• Subjective unacceptability from the viewpoint of the patient or third party including their partner or spouse if work is technically correct and the patient has accepted cementation or fitting at the time of the fit appointment.
+• Subjective unacceptability from the viewpoint of the patient or third party including their partner or spouse if work is technically correct, and the patient has accepted cementation or fitting at the time of the fit appointment.

 • Failure of root canal treatment by persistent infection but not including breakage or root fracture under a crown or due to a delay in protective crowning or onlaying for protection when recommended.

-Failure 1-2 years Work will be repaired or replaced at 20% of current cost, or 80% of fee paid for failed work will be deducted from further work whichever is applicable.
+Failure 1-2 years Work will be repaired or replaced at 20% of current cost, or 80% of fee paid for failed work will be deducted from future work whichever is applicable.
 Refunds will not be made.

-Failure 2-3 years Work will be repaired or replaced at 40% of current cost, or 60% of fee paid for failed work will be deducted from further work whichever is applicable.
+Failure 2-3 years Work will be repaired or replaced at 40% of current cost, or 60% of fee paid for failed work will be deducted from future work whichever is applicable.
 Refunds will not be made.

-Failure 3-4 years Work will be repaired or replaced at 60% of current cost, or 40% of fee paid for failed work will be deducted from further work whichever is applicable.
+Failure 3-4 years Work will be repaired or replaced at 60% of current cost, or 40% of fee paid for failed work will be deducted from future work whichever is applicable.
 Refunds will not be made.

-Failure 4-5 years Work will be repaired or replaced at 80% of current cost, or 20% of fee paid for failed work will be deducted from further work whichever is applicable.
+Failure 4-5 years Work will be repaired or replaced at 80% of current cost, or 20% of fee paid for failed work will be deducted from future work whichever is applicable.
 Refunds will not be made.

-20. All patients attending LCIAD Face for a course of treatment will receive a customised maintenance plan to maintain the result where treatment has a finite expectation of effective duration.
+20. LCIAD Face maintenance plans: All patients attending LCIAD Face for a course of treatment will receive a customised maintenance plan to maintain the result where treatment has a finite expectation of effective duration.
 This is normally payable in advance at the end of treatment and scheduled in accordance with the advice of your clinician.
 This does not cover additional treatments which would be estimated for separately upon request.